AlexVnGit/GUI_thin_films/README.md

 # GUI_thin_films
 This project is intended to help the characterization of thin films, via an interface with ease of use, and background algorithms to accelerate data analysis.
-It has three main milestones, that could/should be achievable with enough time:
-1) Configuration of AEL characterization
-   a) Write a Help me File/Manual
-3) Configuration of RBS characterization
-4) Configuration of AlfaMC simulator on par with the results of the interface, for AEL characterization

-For the interface to run, it is required to install the Python Tkinter and Matplotlib Libraries.

-Main issues:
-  Making the Plots that show up interactive.
-(Fixed) Making sure the Tabs open up new menus (Fixed) Making sure the Frames are stationary (Fixed)
-  Making sure the Interface opens up to the user's computer (Fixed)
+It is the result of a summer internship at LIP, and is intended for use of the NUC-RIA group.
+ARC-TF stands for Alpha energy loss and Rutherford back-scattering methods for Characterization of Thin Films.

+As of now, the GUI can characterize the thickness of thin films using the Alpha Energy Loss.
+There is no version that can calculate the thickness by the Rutherford back-scattering method.
+As of now, ARC-TF only works for Windows.

+This GUI was created by Alexandre Gusmão.